iExecBlockchainComputing/deploy-workerpool/README.md

 - Open an empty directory

-- Initialize your iExec workspace in this directory :
+- Initialize your iExec workspace in this directory:

 <pre>
    iexec init --skip-wallet